DevOpsTutorials/git-tutorial/README.md

 * master
 ```

-Create a new branch `tk-change-message` off the current branch `master`, and, make that current:
+Create a new branch `YOUR-BRANCH-NAME` (example: `tk-change-message`) off the current branch `master`, and, make that current:
 ```
-$ git branch tk-change-message
+$ git branch YOUR-BRANCH-NAME
-$ git checkout tk-change-message
+$ git checkout YOUR-BRANCH-NAME
 ```

 Edit the source file to make changes: